 It’s hard to believe another financial year is nearly over, but that means it’s time to start getting your records together again for this year’s tax return.
-We will be emailing your ‘2015 Quick Update Form’ to you soon to make sure that we have all of your details up to date.
-On this form you can also indicate which month you would like us to get started on your tax return this year.
+We will be emailing your ‘2016 Quick Update Form’ to you in the month you indicated you would like to have it done.
+If you would like to have your tax done earlier this year, please just let us know and we will send the quick update form through straight away.

-3. Changes to car expense claims for next year
+3. Changes to car expense claims this year

 From 1 July 2015, there will only be two options for claiming your car running costs.
 The rate per kilometre method and the log book method.

 Under the rate per kilometre method, the rate will be changed to a flat 66c/km for ALL vehicles, regardless of the engine size.
-This may mean that your claim for car travel is reduced by up to $500 from next year.
+This may mean that your claim for car travel is reduced by up to $500 this year.